 Statutes of limitations, or SOLs, are judicial housekeeping rules: they set the deadline for pressing criminal charges or filing a civil lawsuit.
 An SOL is an arbitrary and technical legal rule that has prevented victims from obtaining justice and naming their perpetrators publicly for fear of retaliation.
-There are untold numbers of hidden child predators in Arkansas who are preying on one child after another because the existing SOLs provide that opportunity.
-By extending the SOL and opening a window, access to justice for past victims will be available; this will also greatly reduce the present danger to the children of Arkansas.
+There are untold numbers of hidden child predators in Hawaii who are preying on one child after another because the existing SOLs provide that opportunity.
+By opening a window, access to justice for past victims will be available; this will also greatly reduce the present danger to the children of Hawaii.